 - Analyze the legislative, enforcement, judicial, and correctional components of the criminal justice system, and their interactions. - 2.
 Apply the major legal, criminological, and sociological theories to policies and procedures within the criminal justice system. - 3.
 Analyze the ethical issues that arise in the criminal justice system and generate possible solutions. - 4.
-Assess contemporary literature in the field of criminal justice. - 5.
-Evaluate the changing demographics of society and their impact on the criminal justice system.
+Apply decision-making models in the development and implementation of policy and procedures. - Evaluate the changing demographics of society and their impact on the criminal justice system.